 To guide us in our efforts, IFST has commissioned a Sustainable Food System framework document, downloadable here.
 The document outlines the areas of sustainability that are relevant for IFST, where we want to engage in this important, but extremely broad topic.
 The framework is intended as a beginning rather than a stand-alone piece of work, to guide the development of further, more specific outcomes that IFST can drive or support.

-We aim to provide practical support for those looking to implement sustainable practices, and proactive messaging to encourage joined up, evidence based policy and strategy development by UK government and food system stakeholders throughout the farm to fork continuum.
+We aim to provide practical support for those looking to implement sustainable practices, and proactive messaging to encourage joined-up, evidence-based policy and strategy development by the UK government and food system stakeholders throughout the farm-to-fork continuum.

-For more information, or to reach out to us with ideas or comments, offers of partnership, etc, please contact Rachel Ward at firstname.lastname@example.org – we look forward to hearing from you.
+For more information, or to reach out to us with ideas or comments, offers of partnership, etc, please contact Stephen French, Scientific Policy Director via email@example.com – we look forward to hearing from you.